-The Contractor must comply with the procedures for continuity of care included in Attachments A and D of MA Bulletin 99-03-13, Continuity of Care for Recipients Transferring Between and Among Fee-for-Service and Managed Care Organizations.
-The Contractor must implement a transition of a care policy that is consistent with Attachments A and D of MA Bulletin 99-03-1 and compliant with 42 CFR § 438.62(b)(1).
+The Contractor must comply with the procedures for continuity of care included in Attachments A, C, and D of Medical Assistance Bulletin 99-03-13, Continuity of Care for Recipients Transferring Between and Among Fee-for-Service and Managed Care Organizations.
+The Contractor must implement a transition of care policy that is consistent with Attachments A, C, and D of Medical Assistance Bulletin 99-03-13 and compliant with 42 CFR § 438.62(b)(1).